OpenAstronomy/openastronomy.github.io/_projects/2018/heliopy/heliopy-units.md

 desc: Convert HelioPy's data import methods to return data that has units attached.
 requirements:
  - Some experience using python
+ - Some knowledge about different physical units and their use in science (e.g. time, distance, velocity)
 difficulty: low
 issues:
  - https://github.com/heliopython/heliopy/issues/291
 mentors:
  - dstansby
+ - dpshelio
 initiatives:
  - GSOC
  - SOCIS